Let me pass on to you what took me almost 20 years to discover!

 I’ve spent another decade now teaching guitar which has been incredibly rewarding.
 To find a way for a student to progress, no matter what their background, is something I just love doing.

-Take one of my guitar courses and I’ll pass everything I’ve learnt, both by myself and from other students, on to you.
+Sign up to my guitar courses and I’ll pass everything I’ve learnt, both by myself and from other students, on to you.
 Do this and it certainly won’t take you twenty years to learn guitar, I promise!

 How I learned to play the guitar